informalsystems/quint/doc/adr004-effect-system.md

 ```

 The most basic representation of effects is a concrete effect, and it is
 structured as a list of effect components.
-An effect component has kind and an
+An effect component has a kind and an
 entity.
 The kind can be `read`, `update` or `temporal`, and the entity is the
 entity the effect acts upon.